 - peaches and mint leaves for garnish

-- Preheat oven to 350F.
-You will need an 8 or 9-inch spring form pan.
+- Preheat the oven to 350F.
+You will need an 8 or 9-inch springform pan for this recipe.

-- Combine crumbs, butter and sugar in bowl.
-Transfer to pan and press into the bottom of the pan firmly.
-Bake in preheated oven for 10 to 12 minutes until golden brown on the sides.
-Remove from oven and let cool to room temperature.
+- Place the crackers into a food processor or blender and pulse into fine crumbs.
+Add in the butter and sugar and pulse again until well coated.
+Alternatively, place the cookies into a large bag and crush using a rolling pine.
+Combine the crumbs, butter and sugar in bowl and toss to coat.
+Transfer the crumb mixture into the springform pan and press the crumbs firmly into the bottom of the pan.
+Bake the crust in the preheated oven for 10 to 12 minutes until golden brown on the sides.
+Remove from oven and let it cool to room temperature.

-- Heat milk until lukewarm.
-Add unflavored gelatin, stir and let stand until dissolved, about 20 minutes.
-Then whisk until no clumps remain.
+- Next, prepare the mousse.
+Heat milk in a microwave safe measuring up or saucepan until lukewarm, about 1 1/2 minutes.
+Add the unflavored gelatin, stir and let it stand until it's bloomed and dissolved, about 20 minutes.
+Whisk until no clumps remain and then set aside.

-- Place softened cream cheese and sweetened condensed milk into mixer bowl.
-Whisk on high speed until light and fluffy and well-combined.
-Remove from bowl and set aside.
+- Place the softened cream cheese and sweetened condensed milk into large mixer bowl.
+Whisk on high speed for 2 to 3 minutes, until light and fluffy and well-combined.
+Remove the mixture from bowl and set aside.

-- Into clean mixer bowl, add heavy cream and sugar.
-Whisk on high speed until stiff peaks form.
-Gradually, start adding cream cheese mixture to the crème, whisking on medium speed.
-Add prepared gelatin and whisk on high speed for 1 more minutes.
+- Into a clean mixer bowl, add the heavy cream and sugar.
+Whisk on high speed for 3 to 4 minutes, until stiff peaks form.
+Gradually, start adding the cream cheese mixture to the whipped cream, whisking on medium speed.
+Pour in the prepared gelatin and milk mixture and whisk on high speed for 1 more minute.